isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Volunteer Storytellers.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			Storytelling brings the stories to life and it brings the listeners on a journey of interesting experiences alongside the storyteller.<br>
+			Storytelling brings stories to life.
+It also brings the listeners on an interesting journey alongside the storyteller.<br>
-<br>We are looking for volunteers to curate and tell stories to our seniors to keep them company and bring them on tour into the stories told.
+<br>We are looking for volunteers to curate stories and to tell stories to our seniors to keep them company.
 		</td>
 	</tr>
 </table>